-Vehicle trackers aren’t just for one type of user.
-Vehicle tracking devices have a wide range of applications, from the service-based fleet who need to improve their routing efficiency and customer service, to the long-haul truckers who need to get fuel costs under control.
+That’s why vehicle trackers aren’t just for one type of user.
+Vehicle tracking devices have a wide range of applications, from the service-based fleet that needs to improve its routing efficiency and customer service, to the long-haul truckers who need to get fuel costs under control.
 A vehicle tracking device can be used in a single car, a fleet of coaches, a network of trucks, on motorbikes, boats, and even people.

 The primary premise of using a vehicle GPS tracking system is two-fold: to increase security and to reduce costs.
-A vehicle tracking device enables you to gain valuable insight into your fleet and make operational changes accordingly.
+A vehicle tracking device can give you valuable insight into your fleet and make operational changes accordingly.
 This might involve driver training and management, more efficient routing and job dispatch, or an improved safety level.
 Most users find a vehicle tracker gives them a wide range of benefits for optimising costs.

 - Dispatch management